Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

     @Scripts.Render("~/bundles/jqueryval")
 }
 ```
 Here is the edit page cshtml.
 You'll notice the styling is the same.
-This was to be efficient by increasing code repetition.
+This was to be efficient by increasing code reusability.
 ```C#
 @model TheatreCMS3.Areas.Production.Models.ProductionPhoto